prachigupta234/DIY-NodeMCU/diy.md

 ![free api](/images/E.png)
 #### Sending Data to Spreadsheet
 For instructions on how to setup the google spreadsheet-NodeMCU communication refer to [this link](https://github.com/prachigupta234/NodeMCU/blob/master/NodeMCU.md).
+The code for the spreadsheet can be found in [this file.](/spread.md)

-#### Main Code
+#### NodeMCU Code
 1. Copy the code from [this file](/geolocation.md).
-2. Write your wifi name in place of 'SSID' and your wifi password in place of 'PASS'.
+2. Write your host name in place of 'SSID' and your password in place of 'PASS'.
-3. Replace 'YOUR_API_KEY' by the API key copied.
+3. Replace 'YOUR_API_KEY' by the API key copied( see the process of setting up the api in the previous section).

 **Now connect your laptop with NodeMCU using a USB cable and upload the code.**
 ## CITATION